boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ~~~
 {: #fig-cats-example-overlay title="Example CATS Metric Distribution"}

 The example in {{fig-cats-example-overlay}} mainly describes a per-instance computing-related metric distribution.
 In the case of distributing aggregated per-site computing-related metrics, the per-instance CIS-ID information will not be included in the advertisement.
-Instead, a per-site CIS-ID may be used in case multiple sites are connected to the Egress CATS-Router to explicitly indicate the site the aggregated metrics come from.
+Instead, a per-site CIS-ID may be used in case multiple sites are connected to the Egress CATS-Forwarder to explicitly indicate the site the aggregated metrics come from.

 A CIS-ID is not required if the edge site can support consistently service contact instance selection.

 ## Service Demand Processing

-A C-PS computes paths that lead to Egress CATS-Routers according to the service and network metrics that have been advertised.
-A C-PS may be collocated with an Ingress CATS-Router (as shown in {{fig-cats-example-overlay}}) or logically centralized.
+A C-PS computes paths that lead to Egress CATS-Forwarders according to the service and network metrics that have been advertised.
+A C-PS may be collocated with an Ingress CATS-Forwarder (as shown in {{fig-cats-example-overlay}}) or logically centralized.

 This document does not specify any algorithm for path computation and selection purposes to be supported by C-PSes.
 These algorithms are out of the scope of this document.
 However, it is expected that a service demand or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service contact instance.

-In the example shown in {{fig-cats-example-overlay}}, when the client sends a service demand to "CATS-Router 1", the router solicits
+In the example shown in {{fig-cats-example-overlay}}, when the client sends a service demand to "CATS-Forwarder 1", the forwarder solicits
-the C-PS to select a service contact instance hosted by an edge site that can be accessed through a particular Egress CATS-Router.
-The C-PS also determines a path to that Egress CATS-Router.
-This information is provided to the Ingress CATS-Router ("CATS-Router 1") so that it can forward packets to their proper destination, as computed by the C-PS.
+the C-PS to select a service contact instance hosted by an edge site that can be accessed through a particular Egress CATS-Forwarder.
+The C-PS also determines a path to that Egress CATS-Forwarder.
+This information is provided to the Ingress CATS-Forwarder ("CATS-Forwarder 1") so that it can forward packets to their proper destination, as computed by the C-PS.

-A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Router to which the client is connected to.
-The Ingress CATS-Router classifies incoming packets received from clients by soliciting the CATS classifier (C-TC).
-When a matching classification entry is found for the packets, the Ingress CATS-Router encapsulates and forwards them to the C-PS selected Egress CATS-Router.
-When these packets reach the Egress CATS-Router, the outer header of the possible overlay encapsulation is removed and inner packets are sent to the relevant service contact instance.
+A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Forwarder to which the client is connected to.
+The Ingress CATS-Forwarder classifies incoming packets received from clients by soliciting the CATS classifier (C-TC).
+When a matching classification entry is found for the packets, the Ingress CATS-Forwarder encapsulates and forwards them to the C-PS selected Egress CATS-Forwarder.
+When these packets reach the Egress CATS-Forwarder, the outer header of the possible overlay encapsulation is removed and inner packets are sent to the relevant service contact instance.

 > Note that multi-homed clients may be connected to multiple CATS domains that may be operated by the same or distinct service providers.
 This version of the framework does not cover multihoming specifics.

 ## Service Contact Instance Affinity

-Instance affinity means that packets that belong to a flow associated with a service should always be sent to the same Egress CATS-Router which will forward them to the same service contact instance.
+Instance affinity means that packets that belong to a flow associated with a service should always be sent to the same Egress CATS-Forwarder which will forward them to the same service contact instance.
 Furthermore, packets of a given flow should be forwarded along the same path to avoid mis-ordering and to prevent the introduction of unpredictable latency variations.

 The affinity is determined at the time of newly formulated service demands.